Anonymous Hiv Test Singapore – Should I Get Tested?

 HIV antibody test in Singapore

 This is a blood test routinely offered as a screening test for HIV testing.
 This involves ELISA laboratory technique where proteins or enzymes are being immobilized on a solid plate surface, allowing HIV antibodies, if present, to interact with the enzymes or proteins.
-This test is a reliable, repeatable way to detect the presence of certain HIV antibodies and thus HIV infection.
+This test is a reliable, repeatable way to detect the presence of certain HIV antibodies and thus HIV positive infection.

 Western Blot for HIV, Singapore

 If a person is found to have a positive HIV ELISA antibody test, further confirmatory tests will be offered to ascertain infection.
-This involves the Western Blot laboratory assay technique to detect antibodies in the patient fluid that will react to different viral proteins in HIV.
+This involves the Western Blotting laboratory assay technique to detect antibodies in the patient fluid that will react to different viral proteins in HIV.

 When a patient receives an indeterminate Western Blot result, the patient should repeat the HIV test at 1, 2 and 3 months post-exposure of the suspected infection.
 If the test result is positive, together with a positive HIV ELISA antibody test, the sensitivity and specificity of both exceed 99.9%.
-If the results are negative, the test should be repeated 3 months after exposure.
+If the results are negative, testing should be repeated 3 months after exposure.

-Rapid HIV test in Singapore
+Anonymous Rapid HIV test in Singapore

-Approved in 2007 by the Ministry of Health (MOH), rapid HIV testing can be used as screening tests with a quick result out within 20 minutes.
+Approved in 2007 by the Ministry of Health (MOH), anonymous rapid HIV testing can be used as screening tests with a quick result out within 20 minutes.
 A negative rapid HIV test results do not require confirmatory testing, but positive results require confirmation with both ELISA and Western Blot testing to ascertain if the patient is infected with HIV.

 4th Generation HIV P24 Antigen and Antibody Test in Singapore